You may think that insurers don’t turn people down and are always happy to take your money.

-The big difference is that if you’re trying to get Life Insurance and you’re postponed, it’s not the end of the world if there is a 6-month delay.
+The big difference is that if you’re trying to get Life Insurance to protect your family, and you’re postponed, it’s not the end of the world if there is a 6-month delay.

-However, if you’re getting a mortgage, without mortgage protection, you may lose the house!
-That’s why mortgage protection requires much more urgency than life insurance.
+However, if you’re getting a mortgage, you’re under pressure because you may lose the house without mortgage protection!

-The first thing you should do is find out why you were postponed for Life Insurance.
-Ask the Chief Medical Officer (CMO) of the insurance company that postponed you to write to your GP with their reasons why letter.
+First, you should find out why you were postponed for Life Insurance.
+Ask the insurance company’s chief medical officer (CMO) that postponed you to write to your GP with their reasons why letter.